-As account managers in the SMB department of Wpromote, we use many different types of reporting tools to convey the state of client websites and the improvements we’ve attained on a monthly basis.
+As account managers in the Emerging Digital department of Wpromote, we use many different types of reporting tools to convey the state of client websites and the improvements we’ve attained on a monthly basis.

 One of the reports we commonly use is called an MR (Monthly SEO Report).
 This report has a lot of data and uses some jargon you may not be familiar with.

 To help you better digest this report, here is a breakdown of two key areas of understanding—types of traffic and visitor engagement.

 Types of Traffic